hcoona/cxx-for-java-developers/docs/core-language/types.en.md

 ```

 /// admonition | Note
-Pay special attention: do not define constants of type `std::string`.
+Do not define constants of type `std::string`.
 ///

-Reasons:
+Reasoning:

 1. The constructor of `std::string` does not support `constexpr` until C++20.
 1. The initialization order of global variables across translation units (`.cc`, `.cpp` files) is undefined behavior, leading to a problem where if another global variable depends on this variable for initialization, the result is indeterminate.
 (See <https://isocpp.org/wiki/faq/ctors#static-init-order>)